matthew-andrews/ft-style-offline-web-app-part-4/README.md

 echo $js .
 'APP_ROOT = "' . $appRoot . '";';
 ```

-// TODO Explain the javascript
+This is almost the same logic as **/api/resources/index.php**, except that it only returns Javascript. (**/api/resources/index.php** returns JSON encoded object with two keys - one, ```js``` containing the demo web app's Javascript and another, ```css``` containing its css).

 ## Re-implement the demo app in PHP

-The next step is to take the code we've written and make it so that it will run on our server.
-The easiest way to do this (where easiest means - not adding dependencies on any more technologies) is to rewrite it in PHP.
+The next step is to take the code we've written in Javascript and make it so that it will run on our server.
+The easiest way to do this (where easiest for the purposes of this tutorial means not adding dependencies on any more technologies) is to rewrite it in PHP.

 ### /server/application/applicationcontroller.php